uxcam/ios-sdk/SwiftPM-README.md

 ## Limitations

-- Requires Xcode 12.4 or newer
+- Requires Xcode 13.0 or newer from version 3.4.0

 ### In Xcode